DevOpsifyZen/Kubernetes/K8S Voumes (hostPath and emptyDir).md

 --------------------------------------------------------------------------------------------------------------------------
-## Task 1: Creating Deployment with hostPath
+## Task 1: Creating POD with hostPath
 Create a file named mydep-hp.yaml using the content given below
 ```
 vi mypod-hp.yaml